Concussion Management for Medical Practitioners

 The condition is rare and the only available literature consists of case studies which are inadequate to provide a good understanding of the mechanisms and risk factors.
 Further research is needed to better understand the pathophysiology and risk factors for ‘second impact syndrome’.

-- Concussion Management Flow Chart for Medical Practitioners - On Field(PDF • 281.5 kb)
+- Concussion Management Flow Chart - medical practitioners - on field(PDF • 281.4 kb)

-- Concussion Management Flow Chart for Medical Practitioners - Off Field(PDF • 275.4 kb)
+- Concussion Management Flow Chart - emergency departments and medical clinics - off field(PDF • 280.7 kb)

-- ChildSCAT5 – Sport concussion Assessment Tool for children
+- ChildSCAT6 – Sport concussion Assessment Tool for children

 - Implementation of the 2017 Berlin Concussion in Sport Group Consensus Statement in contact and collision sports